Women in Energy wants to thank all who joined us for our 2021 conference!

 Kendall is a frequent contributor to national industry publications within the automotive and multi-unit franchise sectors and is a facilitator for the NCM-Rawls Dealer Executive Program.
 In her spare time, Kendall enjoys spending time with her dog, practicing yoga, playing beach volleyball, and volunteering for her local neighborhood association.

 How many women do you know in the energy industry that sell?
 That was a discussion our program committee had.
-We decided to get some of our members to share their expenses, their successes and how they managed throughout the pandemic.
+We decided to get some of our members to share their experiences, their successes and how they managed throughout the pandemic.

 Our panel will include: